tarasenya/mlopszoomcamp_final_project/README.md

 **DISCLAIMER 2:** Even if a classificator has a small precision, it can be rather useful.
 Indeed, if a "reasonable" classificator says that a patient will have a heart stroke, it means that he/she probably resembles the ones that had a heart stroke, so perhaps one should more closely look at him and perform additional medicine procedures.

+We refer to /references for a deployment instructions and for the description of prefect flows.
 Project Organization
 ------------